-- Any child or grandchild (or step-child, step-grandchild, or legal ward) of a living Elk who joined the order on or before April 1, 2011, or a charter member of a Lodge that was instituted on or after April 1, 2011, is eligible to apply.
-The Elk must also be a paid-up member through March 31, 2014.
+- For the 2016 contest, any child or grandchild (or step-child, step-grandchild, or legal ward) of a living Elk who joined the order on or before April 1, 2013, or a charter member of a Lodge that was instituted on or after April 1, 2013, is eligible to apply.
+The Elk must also be a paid-up member through March 31, 2016.
 Great-grandchildren are not eligible.

 - The applicant must be a high school senior.

 The applicant must apply online only.
-Click here to start a 2014 Legacy Awards application online.
+The 2016 Legacy Awards application deadline has passed.